 1) Hospital healthcare sector

 • Hospital Administration: Hospital administrators are responsible for overseeing and organising health services and the daily activities of a hospital.
-The job usually involves liaising among governing boards, medical staff and department managers, coordinating services as per hospital regulations, overseeing implementation of programs and policies for patient services, quality assurance and more.
+The job usually involves liaising among governing boards, medical staff and department managers, coordinating services as per hospital regulations, overseeing the implementation of programs and policies for patient services, quality assurance and more.

 • Medical/Health Information Managers: This role requires managing and analysing all the data generated in a hospital or clinic.
 They compile data related to patients, like their medical history, prescriptions, etc., and ensure that the hospital adheres to quality standards.